 Before making an academic change, make sure you have researched the consequences of your decision.
-Speak with a professor, an advisor, a counselor, anyone you feel comfortable speaking with, but make sure you get the facts first.
-But what are some academic changes?
+Speak with a professor, an advisor, a counselor, or anyone you feel comfortable speaking with, but make sure you get the facts first.
+What are some examples of academic changes?

-- Withdrawing from courses
+- · Withdrawing from courses

 - Dropping courses

 - · Change of major

 - · Change of semester program

-- Taking courses out of your curriculum
+- Registering for courses outside of your curriculum

 - Transferring to another college